Quantum K-theory of flag varieties via non-abelian localization: Preliminaries

-Note that the $S_m$-action no longer persists, since its effect is entirely on permuting the inputs $\t$ in the correlators which now vanish completely.
-In other words, the small $J$-function defined above lives also in the ordinary (i.e. non-permutation-equivariant) quantum K-theory of $X$.
-We may define the overruled cone, $\mathcal{J}$- and $J$-function for $Y$ in a similar way.
+Note that the $S_m$-action no longer persists here, since its effect is entirely on permuting the inputs $\t$ in the correlators which now vanish completely.
+In other words, the small $J$-function defined above lives also in the ordinary (i.e. non-permutation-equivariant) quantum K-theory of $M$.

-The generating function of twisted correlators is called the twisted $\mathcal{J}$-function.
-This means that instead of considering the Euler characteristics of $\otimes_{l=1}^m\ev_l^*(a_l)L_l^{k_l}$, we consider those of $\mathcal{E}\otimes\otimes_{l=1}^m\ev_l^*(a_l)L_l^{k_l}$, where $\mathcal{E}$ is some modification to the virtual structure sheaf of the moduli space.
-Furthermore, since the Poincar\'e pairing, which can be treated as certain three-point correlator, should change accordingly, $\phi^\alpha$ being dual to $\phi_\alpha$ would gain an extra factor in the twisted $\mathcal{J}$-function.
-The image of the twisted $\mathcal{J}$-function is called the twisted overruled cone.
-Twisted $\mathcal{J}$-functions are particularly useful in the theory of abelian/non-abelian correspondence, as we will see that $\mathcal{J}^X$ is closely related to $\mathcal{J}^{tw,Y}$, the twisted $\mathcal{J}$-function of $Y$ with modified virtual structure sheaves